HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 ## GridFS

 Due to the nature of this application and it’s functionality we needed some way to store html, and possibly other files such as images.
-Since[MongoDB has a 16MB limit](https://docs.mongodb.com/manual/reference/limits/) on documents, we needed an alternative to storing larger files.
+Since [MongoDB has a 16MB limit](https://docs.mongodb.com/manual/reference/limits/) on documents, we needed an alternative to storing larger files.

 [GridFS is a specification on top of MongoDB](https://docs.mongodb.com/manual/core/gridfs/#use-gridfs) which allows us to store files larger than 16MB.
 We considered using an external file system like S3 Buckets from AWS, but decided GridFS could do the job for now.
 Since GridFS is integrated with MongoDB we could use the original 512MB free storage to store our files.
 Had we picked another third-party provider, we would have to set up an account with a credit-card, which was not an option at the time.
 Another option would be to use the local filesystem of the server.
 We decided against this since this would defeat the purpose of a cloud database where all our data was shared between developers.

-The actual implementation is done with the help of[multer-gridfs-storage](https://www.npmjs.com/package/multer-gridfs-storage).
+The actual implementation is done with the help of [multer-gridfs-storage](https://www.npmjs.com/package/multer-gridfs-storage).
 This uses Multer in combination with GridFS as a storage engine. .

 # Decision Log

 ## Collaboration

 There are several ways to implement collaboration features into our product.
 To determine which technology and more specifically, which framework is the best to use we did a little research.
-The results of this research can be found[here](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/collaboration).
-A part of conducting the research was building a fully working prototype, which can be found[here](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/collaboration/prototype).
-All needed features are in this prototype.
+The results of this research can be found [here](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/collaboration).
+A part of conducting the research was building a fully working prototype, which can be found [here](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/collaboration/prototype).
+All needed features are implemented in this prototype.

 ## Extension VS Website